Champagne Jello Shots are a fizzy, refreshing party shot that is perfect for ringing in the New Year or celebrating with friends!

 Absolutely!
 It doesn’t take much, and you’ll want to add it before you let it set up.
 Food coloring is a great way to make fun layers in your drinks that’ll wow everyone!

-For this champagne jello shots recipe, I would maybe use black food coloring to do two sets of black and white layers in the cups (like black and white cookies).
+For this champagne jello shots recipe, I would maybe use black food coloring to do alternating layers of black and white jello in the cups (like black and white cookies).

 Or you could even mix some gold disco dust into the jello mixture for a shimmer effect.